neksa/mutagene/docs/fetch_doc.rst

     Usage in MutaGene: These files are only needed to reproduce examples in the manual.
 Files can be inputted as infiles in other MutaGene subpackages.

+    Data Fetched:
+    Both sample1.maf and sample2.vcf are downloaded

 Fetch cohorts